-Held in the fall, the Friends Annual Reception is a terrific opportunity for the Friends to gather in fellowship and honor faithful members, dedicated volunteers and generous supporters.
+The Friends Annual Reception is a terrific opportunity for the Friends to gather in fellowship and honor faithful members, dedicated volunteers and generous supporters.
 This intimate evening includes special entertainment, highlights of the past year’s achievements, light dinner and wine and/or beer bar.
-The event occurs from 6–8 pm and is complimentary to current members.
+The event is complimentary to current members.

-Non-members may attend for an additional cost (average $20 per person).
+Non-members may attend for an additional cost ($25 per person).

 2012 Annual Reception Highlights

 Celebrating Our Past...
 Looking to our Future

 The 2012 Annual Reception, held on October 18th, had a record number of Friends and Partners in attendance.
 The evening began with greetings from Revolutionary War icon Private Joseph Plumb Martin and concluded with a special presentation recapping the Knox Covered Bridge Restoration Project.
 Presented by the Chief of Interpretation and Education, Rhonda Schier shared details and images of the restoration and the heartfelt and positive responses posted on Facebook from the online community who also value the bridge and adore its meaning.

 Don Naimoli, Chairman of the Board, presented Nolan Painting a commemorative plaque to honor their hard work and generous donation that made the restoration project possible.